New report warns authorities not equipped to deal with coordinated online hate

 Charities – even the most old-school – are adopting smartphone payment technology as cash transactions slump.

-This year, volunteers from hundreds of Returned and Services League (RSL) branches across Australia will be giving donors digital options to remember the fallen on Anzac Day.
+This year, volunteers from hundreds of Returned and Services League (RSL) branches across Australia gave donors digital options to remember the fallen on Anzac Day.

 The move follows the consumer shift away from cash.
 The latest figures from the Reserve Bank, released this week, show cash makes up just 15 per cent of payments and about 19 per cent of in-person transactions.
 Nearly two-thirds of adults under 29 don’t use cash at all.

-Among the sub-branches making the move to digital donation options is Victoria’s Moe RSL, which draws hundreds of veterans, families and supporters to its annual Anzac Day service in the Gippsland town.
+Among the sub-branches making the move to digital donation options was Victoria’s Moe RSL, which drew hundreds of veterans, families and supporters to its annual Anzac Day service in the Gippsland town.

 “This Anzac appeal is going to be the real tester."

-The local branch expects to raise more than $17,000 from this year’s Anzac Day fundraising push, more than a dollar for every Moe resident.
+The local branch expected to raise more than $17,000 from this year’s Anzac Day fundraising push, more than a dollar for every Moe resident.

 Moe RSL appeals officer Wally Walravens said his branch – along with others across the country – first trialled using QR codes to collect funds for its Poppy Day fundraiser for Remembrance Day in November last year.